Home » Utility focussed

 What is Subnetting ?

 Subnetting is the process of breaking down a large IP Network into smaller sub-networks for efficient utilization of limited resource of IP address pool.
-As defined in IPv4 standard, an IP address is a 32 bit address, sub-divided into four pair of octets, which collectively serves as a unique address for any
+As defined in IPv4 standard, an IP address is a 32 bit address, sub-divided into four pairs of octets, which collectively serves as a unique address for any

 Why Subnetting is required ?

-In early days of networking, the networks used to be smaller and networking devices used to be costly and larger in size.
+In the early days of networking, the networks used to be smaller and networking devices used to be costly and larger in size.
 It was hard to predict the future of networking at that time.
 When Classful addressing was introduced, only three classes namely Class A, B & C were existent.

 But it didn’t take much time to realize the inefficiencies of the existing system and an urgent need for an efficient solution to compensate those inefficiencies of classful addressing system.
 This gave rise to Subnetting.